When I bought my Makita table saw, the MLT100 model, I was beside some cons, actually very satisfied.

 That is exactly what you will discover in this article.

-I will show you how to upgrade the original guide, and to help you even more building it, I have free plans available for you.
+I’ll show you how to upgrade the original guide, and to help you build it, I’ve got free plans available for you.

 I’m still working with this Makita MLT100 and want to keep you informed.

 Come back regularly to see what Makita MLT100 table saw problems I experience.

 If you have the same Makita MLT100 problems, maybe you can fix them thanks to the video or blog post I will link below.

 - Make better cuts, upgrade your table saw fence

 - What do you need to make a table saw fence?

 - Watch the video here & learn how to make this table saw fence

 - How to make a table saw fence?

 Make better cuts, upgrade your table saw fence